The Difference Between SECC and SGCC: All you Need to Know

 Zinc-plated steel sheets are categorized based on the plating method and the type of metal used.

-There are two primary plating methods: hot-dip galvanization and electro-galvanization.
+There are two primary plating methods: hot-dip galvanisation and electro-galvanisation.

 This method involves immersing steel sheets or components in molten zinc after heating.
 It produces a relatively thick plating layer and forms an alloy layer between the zinc and the base metal, resulting in excellent durability and long-term corrosion resistance.
 However, since the process requires immersing products or components into molten zinc at high temperatures, it can lead to heat-induced distortion in some cases.

 In this method, zinc is dissolved in a solution, and an electric current is used to deposit the dissolved zinc onto the surface of the material to be plated.
-There are various electro-galvanization methods, including zinc ammonium baths or zinc chloride potassium baths using alkaline solutions.
-Electro-galvanized coatings are uniform in thickness and offer decorative properties.
-Unlike hot-dip galvanization, electro-galvanized materials are not used directly.
+There are various electro-galvanisation methods, including zinc ammonium baths or zinc chloride potassium baths using alkaline solutions.
+Electro-galvanised coatings are uniform in thickness and offer decorative properties.
+Unlike hot-dip galvanisation, electro-galvanised materials are not used directly.
 To enhance corrosion resistance and prevent the formation of white powdery corrosion, they are commonly subjected to chromate treatment.
 Chromate treatment uses a solution with components similar to those used in chromium plating and is employed to further strengthen the zinc plating.
 It allows for added decoration, such as achieving a gold-like color, black color, or gloss.

 Formerly, hexavalent chromium was widely used in chromate treatment.
 However, due to its toxicity, trivalent chromium is now the predominant choice.
 Additionally, there is a global shift toward chromium-free alternatives.
 Some companies are increasingly using processes involving nickel alloys or molybdenum.
 Furthermore, considering environmental concerns, regulations may impact the choice of metals used in the manufacturing process, plating methods, and treatments.
 Stay updated with the latest information by checking regularly.

 In the classification based on metals, there are two types of zinc plating: pure zinc plating and zinc alloy plating.
-In zinc alloy plating, the types of metals added differ between hot-dip galvanization and electro-galvanization.
-In hot-dip galvanization, lead was commonly used in the past, but in recent years, cases of adding aluminum and magnesium have increased.
-On the other hand, electro-galvanization involves alloyed zinc plating with metals such as nickel and iron.
+In zinc alloy plating, the types of metals added differ between hot-dip galvanisation and electro-galvanisation.
+In hot-dip galvanisation, lead was commonly used in the past, but in recent years, cases of adding aluminum and magnesium have increased.
+On the other hand, electro-galvanisation involves alloyed zinc plating with metals such as nickel and iron.

-Hot-Dip Galvanization (SGCC) and Electro-Galvanization (SECC) piled in a manufacturing site.
+Hot-Dip Galvanisation (SGCC) and Electro-Galvanization (SECC) piled in a manufacturing site.
 Difference Between SECC and SGCC is notable and makes these material perfect in determined situations.

-Steel sheet with electro-galvanization: SECC and its Characteristics
+Steel sheet with electro-galvanisation: SECC and its Characteristics

 What are the properties of SECC, and what is its intended use?
 Here, we will explain the features and applications of SECC.